Curated OER

 Scouting Civil War Sites

-Students evaluate websites after gathering information from various search engines.
-In this Civil War activity, students browse the web and find strategies for rating websites.
-Students choose the best sites in their opinion and defend...
+Middle schoolers evaluate websites after gathering information from various search engines.
+In this Civil War instructional activity, students browse the web and find strategies for rating websites.
+Middle schoolers choose...

 Curated OER